ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     `local isLightOn = false`

-    * `isLightOn` is the name of the variable we’ll use to keep track of the switch being on and off.
+    * `isLightOn` is the name of the variable we'll use to keep track of the switch being on and off.
 Because we start with the switch off, `false`is the starting state for the switch.

 2. Next, we need to tell the script to set `isLightOn` to `true`, when we turn on the light.
 In the `OnSwitchInteraction` function, type: